justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/tag/example-ltr-restaurant-listing.svg",
       width: "343px",
-      alt: "A left-to-right example of a tag used on a restaurant listing card."
+      alt: "A Burger King restaurant listing in a left-to-right language. with two tags in the top left corner, Promoted on the left and Stampcards on the right"
     } %}
   {% endcontentItem %}
   {% contentItem %}
   {% contentPageImage {
       src: "../../../assets/img/components/tag/example-ltr-disabled-menu-item.svg",
       width: "343px",
-      alt: "A left-to-right example of disabled offer tag in a menu item card.",
+      alt: "A menu item listing in a left to right language with a title, Menu item.
+Below it, an offer tag with 'Offer' and dietary tags indicating Vegan, Vegetarian, and Spicy",
       width: "827px"
     } %}
   {% endcontentItem %}